jrandj/aws-solutions-architect-associate/README.md

 1. Choose a suitable database service to meet performance needs.

-## Domain 3: Design Secure Applications and Architectures
+## Design Secure Applications and Architectures

 ### Design secure access to AWS resources